surya0380/frontend-prep-journey/notes/pattern-bank.md

 numsMap = {};

-1st case loop os at 2
+1st case loop is at 2
 for loop :
     const res = target - nums[i];
     ex:
      res = 9 - 2 = 7

      if(res // 7 is in numsMap//{})?
+        -no

     numsMap[nums[i]//2] = i//0